 Construction Accident Attorney Serving Georgia Workers Electrocuted At Work

-Construction accident attorney Kathy McArthur has spent four decades protecting the rights of injury survivors and the families of fatal injury victims in Macon, throughout Georgia and nationwide.
+Construction accident attorney Kathy McArthur has spent four decades protecting the rights of injury survivors and the families of fatal injury victims throughout Georgia and nationwide.
 She will not hesitate to reject a settlement offer if it is not in her client’s best interests.
 Kathy is a trial lawyer primarily, and while she is more than capable of negotiating a settlement, she always treats every case as if it will go to trial, because she is very comfortable in the courtroom, as her long history of successful verdicts and settlements proves.

 Electricians and construction workers who do electrical work know that one mistake on the job is all it takes to leave them permanently injured or cost them their life.
 In the aftermath of an electric shock injury, survivors and the families of fatal electrocution accident victims are often overwhelmed with everything they are forced to deal with, including:

 - Electrocution injury victims no longer being able to live on their own without the assistance of a caregiver at home or residing in a nursing home due to the severity of their injuries

 - Injury victims not being able to work anymore because of their injury